-Drug Information Cobimetinib is a MEK inhibitor; Vemurafenib is a BRAF inhibitor Cobimetinib is available in 20 mg tablets; Vemurafenib is available in 240 mg tablets The recommended dose of cobimetinib is 60 mg orally, twice daily for 21 days followed by 7 days off treatment and of vemurafenib is 960 mg orally, twice daily for 28 days.
-Both drugs are given until disease progression Cancer Treated BRAF V600 mutation-positive unresectable stage III or stage IV melanoma Burden of Illness 6,800 new cases of primary melanoma were diagnosed in 2015 and approximately 1,150 individuals will die from melanoma each year Unresectable stage III or stage IV (metastatic) melanoma carries a poor prognosis.
-Median survival or approximately 6 months with about 25% of patients surviving to one year Current Standard Treatment Single-agent vemurafenib, single-agent dabrafenib, and single-agent trametinib (select jurisdictions) are available for the first-line treatment of unresectable stage III or stage IV melanoma in patients with a BRAF V600 mutation Limitations of Current Therapy Single-agent BRAF inhibitors and MEK inhibitors are approved and single-agent BRAF inhibitors are commonly used in BRAF mutation-positive unresectable stage III or stage IV melanoma; however, resistance typically develops within 6 to 8 months of treatment initiation and survival at that point is poor.
+Drug Information Cobimetinib is a MEK inhibitor; Vemurafenib is a BRAF inhibitor.
+Cobimetinib is available in 20 mg tablets; Vemurafenib is available in 240 mg tablets.
+The recommended dose of cobimetinib is 60 mg orally, twice daily for 21 days, followed by seven days off treatment; and the recommended dose of vemurafenib is 960 mg orally, twice daily for 28 days.
+Both drugs are given until disease progression or unacceptable toxicity.
+Cancer Treated BRAF V600 mutation-positive unresectable stage III or stage IV melanoma Burden of Illness 6,800 new cases of primary melanoma were diagnosed in 2015 and approximately 1,150 individuals will die from melanoma each year.
+Unresectable stage III or stage IV (metastatic) melanoma carries a poor prognosis.
+Median survival is approximately six months with about 25% of patients surviving to one year.
+Current Standard Treatment Single-agent vemurafenib, single-agent dabrafenib, and single-agent trametinib (select jurisdictions) are available for the first-line treatment of unresectable stage III or stage IV melanoma in patients with a BRAF V600 mutation.
+Limitations of Current Therapy Single-agent BRAF inhibitors and MEK inhibitors are approved and single-agent BRAF inhibitors are commonly used in BRAF mutation-positive unresectable stage III or stage IV melanoma; however, resistance typically develops within six to eight months of treatment initiation, and survival at that point is poor.